gashcrumb/ipaas-api/docs/entities.md

     - has one IntegrationTemplates
     - has many IntegrationRuntimes
     - has many Tags (many-to-many)
-    - belongs to a User
+    - belongs to a Project
     - has many Connections through IntegrationConnectionStep
     - has many Steps through IntegrationConnectionStep